nicoddemus/ss/README.md

 ## Features ##

-- **Recursive search**: Automatically search for all videos inside a directory, making it easy to download subtitles for TV shows packs.
+- **Recursive search**: Search subtitles for all videos inside a directory (and sub-directories), making it easy to download subtitles for TV shows packs.
 - **Multiple languages**: Search for more than one or more subtitle languages.
 - **MKV embedding**: Can automatically create an MKV with the embeded
   subtitles: a single file contains all subtitles, which is easier to carry around.